top of page

 Within nine months, our granddaughter Summer was born.
 Two years later, in 2019, I asked the boys whether they wanted to continue running the business or sell it.
 Atticus said he wanted to move back to Raleigh, where he grew up and still had friends.
 Ben wanted to stay in Asheville, where he had many friends.
 I called a real estate broker specializing in resort sales to ask about the current market conditions.
 She said she had a client looking to buy a resort and asked if she could come see mine.
 The rest is history; the buyer accepted my asking price, and we celebrated the transaction with my 76th birthday party at a nearby restaurant.
 I purchased a well-maintained mobile home on a piece of property for my son, Ben, and a new Toyota.
 Additionally, I purchased a lovely home in Raleigh for my son, Atticus, his daughter, and his pregnant wife to live in while I returned to Ecuador.
 Shortly afterward, my grandson, Archer, was born.

 Rebecca and I came back to Raleigh for my 80th birthday.
 It was a great time with Ben and Atticus.
-We went to a movie and dinner together and had fun until Ben felt sick and, within a few weeks, died from pancreatic cancer.
+We went to a movie and dinner together and had fun until Ben felt sick and, within eight weeks, died from pancreatic cancer.
 We had his funeral in Asheville, where around 30 of his friends showed up and spoke about how good a friend he had been.

 After the deaths of both my parents and my first son, I expect the next one will be mine.
 I verily missed it recently as doctors were inserting a third stent to unclog another artery, and I had a problem that required an electric shock to my heart.
 It was so painful that it brought me out of the medically induced unconsciousness for a moment as I opened my eyes and screamed.
 Rebecca said she was concerned when she saw the doctor afterwards, he was as white as a ghost.
 He told her there was a problem, but he believed the electric shock saved my life.